Explosion-Scratch/translate/start.md

 # Google Translate JavaScript module

-This module exposes two functions: the [`token()`](#token) funciton and the [`translate()`](#translate) function.
-To translate you need a google translate token.
-From there it's pretty easy!
+This module exposes a [`translate()`](#translate) function.

 # If it doesn't work

-If it gives you a `429` error in console then just wait, it's probably because I was playing with it and made google think my cors server was causing some bad traffic.
-This should undo in a bit.
+If it gives you a `429` error in console then just wait, it's probably because you were using it too much.
+Try adding a proxy, such as `https://cors.explosionscratc.repl.co` in the options.

 # Documentation: